 MBA Summer Fellows: salary determined on a case-by-case basis

 I wasn’t selected to be a WISE Fellow this semester; what ways can I stay in touch with Wharton Social Impact Initiative?

 You can keep in touch with us by signing up for our newsletter, liking us on Facebook, and following us on Twitter.
 This is the easiest way to stay up to date with upcoming events and opportunities.
 You may also reapply to the WISE Fellowship next semester.

 How can I become a WISE client?

 We accept applications from prospective clients twice per calendar year in the fall and mid-summer.
+Here’s what you need to know about becoming a client with the WISE Program.
 Please subscribe to our newsletter to stay up to date with all of our upcoming opportunities.